fossix/fossix.github.io/content/posts/2013-07-24-the-fork-system-call.md

 ---
 layout: post
 title: The fork() system call
-excerpt: "This is part of the series titles The Life of a Process.
+summary: "This is part of the series titles The Life of a Process.
 This part tell about how a fork system call works which is required to create a new process."
 categories: articles
 tags: [process, fork, syscall]
 comments: true